 Compared to many other jurisdictions, this is reasonably quick.
 Applying online and receiving the final divorce order online makes it a little swifter.

-Final orders, which bring the matter to a close (as opposed to interim orders), take longer than divorce proceedings.
-It is not uncommon for the parties involved to have to wait for two years or more after filing their paperwork for the issue to be resolved.
-The minimum length of time for final orders is about eight months.
+If you are seeking a final hearing for property or parenting orders, it is common for the parties involved to have to wait for two years or more after filing their paperwork for the issue to be resolved.

 The absolute fastest time that our firm has experienced in getting orders was about 9 months for an extremely urgent matter.

 Interim orders, on the other hand, as they are designed to be temporary, do not take as long to get.

 After preparing and filing the relevant paperwork, interim orders can be heard within two to six weeks.
 You can apply for interim and final orders at the same time.

 Some matters are urgent, and the court makes special arrangements for these.

 Urgent matters more often involve parenting and keeping children safe but can also be regarding property settlements if you have a good property settlement lawyer.